ros-workshop/slam-navigation/README.md

 **Overview:** This session will build on the ROS packages Clearpath makes available for their [Husky robot base](http://wiki.ros.org/Robots/Husky).
 You will explore the `gmapping` SLAM package, along with the `move_base` navigation package.

-**Goal:** At the end of this session you should have a simulated robot navigating to user-selected waypoints.
+**Goal:** At the end of this session you should have a simulated robot navigating to user-selected waypoints, like this randomly selected Youtube video:

-Random Youtube video:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=WmGVRX2r8WY" target="_blank"><img src="http://img.youtube.com/vi/WmGVRX2r8WY/0.jpg" alt="Video" width="240" height="180" border="10" /></a>

 ## Introduction